Spanish for Medical Professionals

-The Spanish lessons below provide over 5,000 audio files which use medical vocabulary.
+We offer over 5,000 audio files which use medical vocabulary.
 Each audio file is accompanied with English and Spanish translations.
-We provide thousands of typical questions asked when evaluating a Spanish speaking patient.
-In addition, we offer thousands of typical patient responses recorded by native Spanish speakers from seven countries.
+We provide thousands of typical questions asked during patient assessment.
+In addition, we offer thousands of typical patient responses recorded by native Spanish speakers from seven Spanish speaking countries.

 You worked hard to become a medical professional and you have been rewarded for it.
 Earning a degree provided you with skills which boosted your income.
 In the same way, the ability to speak Spanish is a skill which will result in additional compensation.